westmere7/Adflow_local/README.md

 - **Google Ads Compliance** — automatically generates self-contained `.zip` files validated against Google's HTML5 ad network requirements.
 - **Pre-flight Validation** — real-time checks for missing ClickTags, external asset references, and a configurable maximum ad weight (default 150 KB, the Google Ads standard).
 - **Font subsetting** — brand fonts are subset to the glyphs actually used, via HarfBuzz compiled to WebAssembly, and embedded per package.
-- **Automated Bundling** — external SVGs are fetched and embedded directly into the final ZIP for total portability.
+- **Automated Bundling** — referenced SVGs are embedded in the final ZIP, so the package carries no external references.
-- **What you see is what ships** — auto-sized text is measured on the canvas and the result baked into the exported ad, so a headline can never settle at a different size in the preview than it had in the editor.
+- **Consistent text sizing** — auto-sized text is measured on the canvas and the result written into the exported ad, so text cannot settle at a different size in the ad than it had in the editor.

 ---